dansmyers/IntroToCS-2020/Labs/5-CYOA.md

 def start():

     print()
-    print('You are standing in an open field west of a white house with a boarded front door.
-There is a small mailbox here.') print()
+    print('You are standing in an open field west of a white house with a boarded front door.') print('There is a small mailbox here.')
+    print()

     print('1.
 Go to the house.')